Carnegie Mellon revokes Cosby's honorary degree after guilty verdict

 “The committee found that certain actions on Mr. Cosby's part — unknown to the public at the time and subsequently admitted by him — were in conflict with the stated basis for awarding the degree and inconsistent with the core values and principles of the university,” university spokesman Ken Service told the Tribune-Review in 2015.

-CMU spokeswoman Abby Simmons told the Tribune-Review at the time the university had not taken action to rescind their honorary degree and that it was having internal discussions about it.
+CMU spokeswoman Abby Simmons told the Tribune-Review at the time that the university had not taken action to rescind their honorary degree and that it was having internal discussions about it.

 Other universities that have revoked Cosby's honorariums include: